shirish93/shirish93.github.io/_aboutme/now.md

 ---
 layout: post
-title:  ""
+title:  "What am I up to this very moment?"
 author: shirish
-categories: [ fermentation, hobby ]
+categories: [ now ]
+permalink: /now
 ---

-Create a template so that each of those entries appear as a 'social media post'...
+### TODO: Create a template so that each of those entries appear as a 'social media post'...

 What am I up to right now, over the course of the last two weeks or so?
   * Talk about hobbies progress.